ardagnir/athame/README.md

 Athame
 ======

-Athame adds full Vim support to shells by routing your keystrokes through an actual Vim process.
-Athame can currently be used to patch readline (used by bash, gdb, python, etc) and/or zsh(which doesn't use readline).
+Athame patches your shell to add full Vim support by routing your keystrokes through an actual Vim process.
+Athame can currently be used to patch readline (used by bash, gdb, python, etc) and/or zsh (which doesn't use readline).

 ![Demo](http://i.imgur.com/MZCL1Vi.gif)